amadeus4dev/developer-guides/guides/getstarted.md

 We are ready to perform our first call!

+## Your first call

+Most applications will use one of our [existing SDKs](https://github.com/amadeus4dev) in the language of your choice, but for this example we are going to use cURL.

-For our first example, we would like to get a list of possible destinations based on my current city (Paris) and the maximum amount of money that I'm willing to pay (200 EUR).
-For this, we are going to call [Flight Inspiration Search API](https://developers.amadeus.com/self-service/category/203/api-doc/3/api-docs-and-example/10001) which, according to the documentation, returns a list of potential destinations from a given origin along with the cheapest price for each one.
+For our first call, we would like to get a list of possible destinations based on my current city (Paris) and the maximum amount of money that I'm willing to pay (200 EUR).
+For this, we are going to make use of the [Flight Inspiration Search API](https://developers.amadeus.com/self-service/category/203/api-doc/3/api-docs-and-example/10001) which returns a list of potential destinations from a given origin along with the cheapest price for each one.

 We are going to use `cURL` to call the API.
 The documentation says we need to use `v1/shopping/flight-offers` as endpoint followed by the mandatory parameter `origin`.
-Since we are interested to filter the returns to the ones matching my critera (cheaper than 200 EUR), we need to add the `maxPrice` parameter as well.
+Since we are interested to filter the returns to the ones matching my criteria (cheaper than 200 EUR), we need to add the `maxPrice` parameter as well.

 Our call looks similar to this: